-When redesigning an existing website, you'll often want to start afresh.
-However, you risk losing useful elements and throwing the baby out of the bathwater.
+To create the perfect website redesign (opens in new tab), you'll often want to start afresh.
+However, you risk losing useful elements and throwing the baby out with the bathwater.

 It's better to perform a thorough site review to ensure you keep the great bits of an existing site, protect your client's ability to amend and maintain the site, as well as developing the brand in the best way possible.
 Here we explain the best way appraise a site prior to redeveloping it.

 Getting answers to the following questions will help you to develop a cohesive plan and ensure your next project goes without a hitch.

 01. Does the site need redesigning?

 Possibly the most important question of all.
 A site redesign should have a purpose - it's not just an end in itself.
 The client may assume that the best way to refresh a brand is to refresh its website, but sometimes that's putting the cart before the horse.
 Just asking the question at the earliest stage possible can help clarify the client's thinking and save you a lot of time further down the line.